mkobetic/coin/README.md

 * only date, code, description/payee, and note/comment is recognized in transaction header
 * only account, quantity and optional balance is recognized in any transaction posting
 * posting note/comment is supported as well
+* any combination of 'short notes' (appended at the end of the transaction or posting line) and 'long notes' on separate lines following the transaction or posting line is possible
+* tags are parsed out of notes, simple tag #key or value tags #key: some value, are supported

 ## Implementation Notes

 * Amount is implemented as big.Int plus number of decimal places.
 Computations are truncated to the specified number of decimal places at every step.
 * Amount always includes Commodity
+* Everything is loaded into memory on start, so there is a theoretical limit on the total size of data.
+* Trying to keep dependencies to a minimum